 Liefmans Goudenband by Brouwerij Liefmans at De Fonderie in Ieper, Belgium.
 Hands-down, my favourite beer from the trip.
 This Flanders Oud Bruin style is a beer built for aging (it spends up to a year in the cellar before even leaving the brewery).
 The restaurant had been aging this bottle for “three or four years.”
 The result?
 A huge hit of rhubarb and green-apple aromas, followed by a wave of mouth-puckering flavours with a bit of an oak-barrel quality.
 Almond and currant flavours to close.
 I had this with a big steak, and it was life-alteringly good.

-Guest reviewer Trevor J. Adams is senior editor with Metro Guide Publishing and the editor of Halifax Magazine.
+Regular contributor and guest reviewer Trevor J. Adams is senior editor with Metro Guide Publishing and the editor of Halifax Magazine.
 In 2012, he published his first solo book, Long Shots: The Curious Story of the Four Maritime Teams That Played for the Stanley Cup (Nimbus Publishing).
 You can see what Trevor is drinking on Untappd and follow him on Twitter.

 Like us on Facebook, follow us on Twitter and Instagram, and be our friend on Untappd.